 In 2012, a new two-year transportation bill was approved, known as Moving Ahead of Progress in the 21st Century, or MAP-21.

 Subsequent to MAP-21's original expiration date of September 30, 2014, Congress enacted short-term extensions through the end of October 2015.
 In December 2015, a new five-year transportation funding bill was approved and became known as the FAST (Fixing America's Surface Transportation) Act.
 The FAST Act is the current Federal transportation bill.

 Federal funds come in one of two ways.
 First of all, "formula funds" are distributed from the Federal government to states and, from there, to large metropolitan regions.
 In the Bay Area, the recipient of Federal formula funds is the Metropolitan Transportation Commission.

 The second way that Federal funds are distributed is through competitive grant programs.
-These include the Transportation Investment Generating Economic Recovery (TIGER) and Fixing America's Surface Transportation Long-term Achievement of National Efficiencies (FAST LANE) grants, both of which are explained below and have been the subject of Solano county applications.
+These include the Better Utilizing Investments to Leverage Development (BUILD) and the Infrastructure for Rebuilding America (INFRA) grants, both of which are explained below and have been the subject of Solano County applications.
 In 2010, the old system of congressional earmarks, where members of the House and Senate could assign funds to priority projects in their districts, was discontinued.

 When MTC receives federal formula funds, they first take a portion of them for regional programs, such as MTC planning activities and support of future programs addressing climate change.
 MTC usually claims about 60% of these funds.
 The remaining funds are distributed to the CMAs based upon a formula adopted by MTC.
 In previous years, the MTC formula was based upon roadway factors such as the total lane miles and the maintenance backlog in each county.
-Starting with the OneBayArea Grant (OBAG) cycle 1 in 2012, MTC changed the basis of the formula to population and housing, in order to better reflect the priorities found in one of the state's signature climate change bills, known as SB 375.
+Starting with the OneBayArea Grant (OBAG) Cycle 1 in 2012, MTC changed the basis of the formula to population and housing, in order to better reflect the priorities found in one of the state's signature climate change bills, known as SB 375.